Memo shows Trump lawyer's six-step plan for Pence to overturn the election - KRDO

 Eastman spoke at the January 6 rally that preceded the attack on the Capitol.
 He retired from his position as a professor at Chapman University a week after January 6, which occurred amid protests from faculty at the Southern California university over his participation in Trump’s efforts to overturn the election.

-Eastman told the Washington Post that his memo merely “explored all options that had been proposed.”
-CNN has contacted Eastman for comment through the Claremont Institute, where he is a senior fellow.
+The reality, however, is that a delay was simply another avenue to stop Biden from taking office.

+Eastman said he had told Pence it was an open question whether he had the authority to unilaterally set aside slates of electors, but that it would be “foolish” to exercise that power because state legislatures had not certified the alternate slates put forward by Trump allies.

-As part of the efforts of Trump’s team to convince Congress not to certify the election, the Eastman memo was given to Lee, one of the Senate’s top Republican constitutional authors.
+As part of the efforts of Trump’s team to convince Congress not to certify the election, the initial two-page Eastman memo was given to Lee, one of the Senate’s top Republican constitutional authorities.
 At the same time, Giuliani sent multiple memos to Graham trying to convince him that the claims of election fraud coming from Trump’s team were legitimate.

 Lee was shocked by the claims the memo was making, since no state had considered, let alone put forward, any alternate slates of electors.
 “Lee’s head was spinning,” the authors write.
 “No such procedure existed in the Constitution, any law or past practice.
 Eastman had apparently drawn it out of thin air.”

-Note: This story has been updated with a full version of the memo from Eastman.